wilmix8/JAVA8/README.md

 31) JAVA8  is  a  Part  of  Jdollar(JWEB)  and  can  be  used   with  JAVA7.

-32) JAVA1.8 Advanced Business:  It  is  focused   with  JDollar(JWEB)  Advanced Business.
+32) JAVA1.8 Advanced Business:  It  is  focused   with  JAVA8  Advanced Business.
+Advanced Business  is  the  way  of  making  projects  available  at  any time.
+JAVA1.8 Advanced Business  will  run    without   client.